oscar-monsalve/git-basic-commands/README.md

 # Git basic commands

-This are the steps to push a local file to a repo in Github:

 0. ssh -T git@github.com (Test the SSH key)
 1. Create a README.md in the folder you are in.
 2. git init